 It is a requirement on some golf courses to wear golf shoes.
 It’s still a good idea to wear golf shoes even if the course doesn’t require it, especially if you want to play frequently.

 Golf shoes may be necessary in some cases, but at many golf courses, they aren’t.
-Nevertheless, they are worth the money, especially if you plan on playing a lot of golf.
+Nevertheless, they are worth the money, especially if you plan on playing a lot of golf or find discomfort, for example you may need the best golf shoes for wide feet.
 On the golf course, they make it easier to play comfortably and allow you to withstand harsh weather conditions.
 When you wear the right shoes, you have a better shot and thus have a better chance of improving your overall game.

 Choosing your type of golf shoes can come down to personal preference and your own specific needs between either spiked or spikeless golf shoes.